RX-Larry/Pong-Game-Final/README.md

 # Pong-Game-Final
-Pong Game recreated using JavaScript, TypeScript and Observables
+Pong Game recreated using JavaScript, TypeScript and Observables.
+Implemented with Functional Programming techniques.